Associate Dean of Enrollment and Career Management

 Phone: (312) 503-0179

-The JD/PhD program is open to students who intend to pursue an academic career and whose teaching and research will be enriched by both the JD and PhD degrees.
+The JD/PhD program is open to students who intend to pursue an academic career or a career in another research setting (e.g., a policy research organization), and whose teaching and research will be enriched by both the JD and PhD degrees.
 The program offers a unique opportunity for students to take advantage of the academic excellence of university faculty in both The Graduate School and the Law School.
 The curriculum of the program is designed to allow students to complete both degrees more efficiently than they would through consecutive degree programs.
-Students will be able to complete the entire program (including dissertation) in six years.
+Students will be able to complete the entire program (including dissertation) in as few as six years, depending on the requirements of the particular PhD program.
 The Northwestern University School of Law (Law School) and The Graduate School both recognize certain coursework completed in the other school toward their degree requirements.
 Students should consult the specific degree requirements of the Law School and their graduate programs.

 Technically, no PhD programs are excluded from participation in the JD/PhD program.
 However, for a student to be admitted to the joint program, there must be clear evidence of the student's ability to incorporate interest in legal studies with his or her graduate research, and the student must be able to complete a dissertation that integrates both.
 For this reason, most applicants for JD/PhD degrees come from the social sciences.